 Temporarily restricted net assets - Net assets subject to donor-imposed stipulations that may or will be met, either by actions of the Organization and/or the passage of time.
 When a restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
 Contributions which are restricted for specific programs are reflected as unrestricted revenue if these funds are received and spent during the same fiscal year.
+The Organization had no temporarily restricted net assets at June 30, 2014.

 Permanently restricted net assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Organization.
 Generally, the donors of these assets permit the Organization to use all or part of the income earned for unrestricted purposes.
-The Organization had no permanently restricted net assets at June 30, 2013.
+The Organization had no permanently restricted net assets at June 30, 2014.